Ms. Dora is a parent, grandparent, and Christian counselor who offers suggestions on raising confident, compassionate, responsible children.

 (9) Befriend A Moral Dropout

-One way for teenagers to encounter the consequences of immoral behavior without experiencing it, is to hear it from someone like the prodigal son who has been to the “far country.”
+One way for teenagers to encounter the consequences of immoral behavior without experiencing it, is to hear it from someone who has been delinquent and is now repentant.
 In the process, they will learn practical lessons in forgiveness and restoration.
 Assign someone with tact to extend the invitation.
 Let the invitee know that there is no pressure to join the group.
 Show interest in his/her story whether it be a young, unwed teenage mother, or a teenage male abandoned by the friends who seduced him into trouble.
 The teenager must express a willingness to accept help, even professional if necessary, and subscribe to the moral values presented by the group.
 Try this only if the entire group consents.

 (10) Create A Purity Blog